minorg/minorgordon.net/_posts/2023-04-16-paradicms-website.md

 ---
+categories: [projects]
+date:   2023-04-16
+description: "New website for the Paradicms project"
 layout: post
 title:  "Paradicms website"
-date:   2023-04-16
-description: "New website for the Paradicms project"
 ---

 The [Paradicms project]({% post_url 2020-08-23-paradicms %}) has matured to the point where I believe it can be more than just [a vehicle for my learning]({% post_url 2020-05-23-personal-projects %}).
 It can stand on its own and be useful to other people.